U.S. confirms import duties on Chinese chlorination chemicals

 In its final decision, the Department of Commerce set anti-dumping duties of 210.52 percent on imports from China of calcium hypochlorite, used in chlorinating and sanitizing water, and anti-subsidy duties of 65.85 percent.

-The companies the duties will hit include China Petrochemical International, a subsidiary of Sinopec Corp (600028.SS), Hubei Dinglong Chemical Co 300054.SZ, Tianjin Jinbin International Trade, and Wuhan Rui Sunny Chemical Co.
+The companies the duties will hit include China Petrochemical International, a subsidiary of Sinopec Corp , Hubei Dinglong Chemical Co, Tianjin Jinbin International Trade, and Wuhan Rui Sunny Chemical Co.

 The complaint was brought by Arch Chemicals.
 The United States imported an estimated $8.1 million worth of calcium hypochlorite from China in 2013.